Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 Types of Dental Conditions in Horses

-Horse health isn’t straightforward, so you should call your vet if you suspect your horse has an issue with their teeth.
+Maintaining healthy horse teeth isn’t straightforward, so you should call your vet if you suspect your horse has an issue with their teeth.
 However, to help you prepare for the types of dental problems your veterinarian may diagnose your horse with, here are some of the most common issues.

 Shear Mouth: A condition that produces extra sharp teeth because there’s a greater than normal width difference between the horse’s upper and lower jaws.
 Senior horses have a higher chance of having this problem.